-This task includes the effort to prepare the PBHSP scope, schedule, and budget for the subsequent FY.
-A draft Technical Memorandum Recommended Scope and Budget of the Prado Basin Habitat Sustainability Program for FY 2024/25 will be submitted to the PBHSC in February 2024.
-A PBHSC meeting will be conducted in March 2024 to review the draft recommended scope and budget and facilitate comments.
+This task includes the effort to prepare the PBHSP scope, schedule, and budget for the subsequent fiscal year.
+A draft Technical Memorandum Recommended Scope and Budget of the Prado Basin Habitat Sustainability Program for FY 2025/26 will be submitted to the PBHSC in February/March 2025.
+A PBHSC meeting will be conducted in March 2025 to review the draft recommended scope and budget and facilitate comments.
 Also included in this task is project administration, including management of staffing and monthly financial reporting.
-The scope of this task is consistent with the work performed for the previous FY.
+The scope of this task is consistent with the work performed for the previous fiscal year.

-&lt;sup>25 OCWD staff provides assistance to the USBR in the field as in-kind services.
+26 OCWD staff provides assistance to the USBR in the field as in-kind services.

-Table 1.
-Work Breakdown Structure and Cost Estimate Prado Basin Habitat Sustainability Program - Fiscal Year 2023/24
+Table 4-1.
+Work Breakdown Structure and Cost Estimate Prado Basin Habitat Sustainability Program - Fiscal Year 2024/25